Installation

 Applications (GitOps)

-Once the infrastructure is ready, bootstrap ArgoCD and deploy services:
+Once the infrastructure is ready, bootstrap the GitOps stack with a single command:

 # Set kubectl context